 It's not often we get time to sit and truly reflect on our practices.
 Asking yourself these 6 questions can really help you to see your massage therapy business through your clients eyes.

 Put the kettle on and read through your consultation forms.
 Does everything make sense, even to someone who is completely new to massage therapy?
 Are there any areas you could make clearer or is there additional information you could ask to really personalise their experience such as favourite scents or style of music?
 In light of recent developments you may need to add in additional clauses related to potential Covid-19 symptoms and look into online options for your forms so clients can let you know well ahead of time of any potential contraindications.
-For suggestions on which online consultation forms work best for different therapists check out this Facebook group post.
+For resources from leading professional associations, filled with online consultation forms, templates for signage and risk assessments please check out the announcements section of our Facebook group.

 If you still have access to your massage therapy treatment room try and imagine entering the room for the first time.
 Try and spot the details that you might miss in daily life such as decor or temperature.
 Are there any drafts or do you notice any marks or chips in your paint that you have never seen before?
 As long as they are not completely self isolating, ask a family member to act as a guinea pig, walk them through your treatment process as if they were a client and ask them for their honest feedback, warts and all!
 You never know what you might discover!